NigudhaLoka/documentation/README.md

 ## 4. Architecture Overview

-NigūḍhaLoka employs a multi-repository, microservices-inspired architecture to enhance modularity, scalability, and maintainability.
+NigūḍhaLoka employs a multi-repository, microservices-inspired architecture built on the **Firebase** platform to enhance modularity, scalability, and maintainability.

 ### 4.1.
 Repository Structure